Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

 Finally, we verify that the width of the tree decomposition $t'$ induced by $F$ is no larger than the width of $t$.
 To this end, we show that for every vertex $u$ of $G$, the bag of $u$ in $t'$ is a subset of the bag of $x_u$ in $t$.
 Recall that the bag of $u$ in $t'$ consists of $u$ and all the ancestors of $u$ in $F$ that have a neighbor among the descendants of $u$ in $F$.
 Clearly, $u$ itself belongs to the bag of $x_u$ in $t$.
 Take then any vertex $v$ that is an ancestor of $u$ in $F$ that is adjacent to some $w$ that is a descendant of $u$ in $F$.
 Since $v$ is an ancestor of $u$ in $F$ and $w$ is a descendant of $u$ in $F$, it follows that $x_v$ is an ancestor of $x_u$ in $t$ and $x_w$ is a descendant of $x_u$ in $t$.
 The latter conclusion implies that all the nodes of $t$ whose bags contain $w$, are in fact descendants of $x_u$.
 Observe that one of these bags must contain $v$ as well, as $vw$ is an edge of $G$.
 Consequently, $v$ is contained both in the bag of some descendant of $x_u$, and in the bag of some ancestor of $x_u$, namely $x_v$.
 This implies that $v$ is contained in the bag of $x_u$, as claimed. \end{proof}

-\paragraph*{Reduced separation forests.} Intuitively, a reduced separation forest is one that is minimal in terms of the depth of the nodes.
+\paragraph*{Reduced elimination forests.} Intuitively, a reduced elimination forest is one that is minimal in terms of the depth of the nodes.

-\begin{definition} A separation forest $F$ of a graph $G$ is {\em{reduced}} if for every vertex $u$ and every its child $v$ in $F$, $u$ has a neighbor among the descendants of $v$. \end{definition}
+\begin{defi} An elimination forest $F$ of a graph $G$ is {\em{reduced}} if for every vertex $u$ and every its child $v$ in $F$, $u$ has a neighbor among the descendants of $v$. \end{defi}

 The condition above was already considered in the context of treedepth~\cite{FominGP15} and trivially perfect graphs~\cite{DrangeFPV15}.
-We now show that in Lemma~\ref{lem:sep-forest-opt} one can require that the separation forest is reduced.
+We now show that in Lemma~\ref{lem:sep-forest-opt} one can require that the elimination forest is reduced.

-\begin{lemma} For every graph $G$ there exists a reduced separation forest of $G$ whose width is equal to the treewidth of $G$. \end{lemma} \begin{proof} Lemma~\ref{lem:sep-forest-opt} asserts that there are some separation forests of $G$ that have width equal to the treewidth of $G$.
-Among these separation forests, pick one that minimizes the sum of depth of all the vertices, and call it $F$.
+\begin{lem} For every graph $G$ there exists a reduced elimination forest of $G$ whose width is equal to the treewidth of $G$. \end{lem} \begin{proof} Lemma~\ref{lem:sep-forest-opt} asserts that there are some elimination forests of $G$ that have width equal to the treewidth of $G$.
+Among these elimination forests, pick one that minimizes the sum of depth of all the vertices, and call it $F$.
 We claim that $F$ is reduced.

-Suppose, for the sake of contradiction, that some vertex $u$ has a child $v$ such that no descendant of $v$ is adjacent to $u$ Modify $F$ by re-attaching $v$: make $v$ a child of the parent of $u$, instead of $v$, or make it into a root if $v$ has no parent (is a root).
-Since we assumed that the descendants of $v$ are non-adjacent to $u$, it follows that the obtained forest $F'$ is still a separation forest.
+Suppose, for the sake of contradiction, that some vertex $u$ has a child $v$ such that no descendant of $v$ is adjacent to $u$.
+Modify $F$ by re-attaching $v$: make $v$ a child of the parent of $u$, instead of $v$, or make it into a root if $v$ has no parent (is a root).
+Since we assumed that the descendants of $v$ are non-adjacent to $u$, it follows that the obtained forest $F'$ is still an elimination forest.
 Moreover, during the modification only some vertices ceased to be the descendants of $u$, and otherwise the sets of ancestors and descendants of all the vertices stayed the same.
 Consequently, in the construction of the induced tree decomposition from $F'$, every vertex will be assigned a bag that is a subset of the bag that was assigned to it when $F$ was considered.
 This implies that the width of $F'$ is not larger than the width of $F$.
 However, $F'$ has strictly smaller sum of depths of all the nodes than $F$.
 This contradicts the choice of $F$. \end{proof}

-We now derive a simple, yet useful property of a reduced separation forest.
+We now derive a simple, yet useful property of a reduced elimination forest.